 There’s another wonderful popcorn stand south of downtown, Vernon Miller’s Blue Ribbon Kettle Korn, located in the parking lot of the Red Barn Shoppes.
 Someone is usually standing by giving away samples—often a young Amish woman, probably a daughter or niece...
 Warning—if you try it, you will buy it.

-We have found that caramel corn is a nice snack to much on during the three-hour trip home.
-So with a cooler in the back full of pies, meat, cheese, and other goodies, we make our way back to everyday life, with a taste of Amish Indiana to get us home.
+We have found that kettle or caramel corn is a nice snack to much on during the three-hour trip home.
+So with a cooler in the back full of pies, meat, cheese, and other goodies, we make our way back to everyday life, with a taste of Amish Indiana in the front seat to get us home.